Lice Clinics of America® Honors Teachers and School Nurses

 Free Lice Screenings for Teachers and Nurses in Utah

 May 7-11 is Teacher Appreciation Week and Nurse Appreciation Week.
-To support teachers and school nurses in Utah, Lice Clinics of America in Clearfield and Murray offer free head lice screenings for teachers and school nurses year-round.
+To support teachers and school nurses in Utah, Lice Clinics of America in Salt Lake City and Murray offer free head lice screenings for teachers and school nurses year-round.

 Lice Can Be Tricky